logo

 • No extra feed is purchased so autumn culling and dry-off dates are determined by autumn feed budgets and cow condition.

 • Weeds are not a problem so control is largely mechanical – topping, grubbing or pulling.
-A new organic approved spray has recently been used with success on gorse along the river banks.
+An organic approved spray has recently been used with success on gorse along the river banks.

-• The farm has had 3 years following a regrassing plan based on regenerative pastures using mixed pasture species.
-This has worked well and most of the farm has now been regrassed, so for the 2023-24 season the plan is to do no regrassing or cropping and just use some deferred grazing which will contribute to some pasture regeneration.
+• The farm has had 4 years following a regrassing plan based on regenerative pastures using mixed pasture species.
+This has worked well and most of the farm has now been regrassed.

-• Previously the spring planted pasture, was treated as a summer crop which then morphed into permanent pasture.
+• Each year about 6 ha is planted with a multi species summer crop which morphs into permanent pasture from the autumn.
 The seed mix included 27 species of which 1/3 are annuals and 2/3 are perennials.
-The autumn sown pasture was a 19 species mix.

 Herd